Rishi-k-s/youtube_downloader/README.md

 ## 1. Introduction

 Welcome to the YouTube Audio and Video Downloader!
 This Python script allows you to download audio and video files from YouTube using their video URLs.
-The media files will be saved in the same folder as the code.
 To get started, you need to install the `pytube` library and follow the command line instructions provided below.

 ## 2. Requirements